|The Frankfurt-Tipp rating:|

-Although she comes from an aristocratic family, the young Abigail Masham (Emma Stone) lives in poor conditions in 18th century England.
-When she gets the opportunity to work as a servant at the court of Queen Anne (Olivia Colman), she sees in it the chance to restore her former status.
-Lady Sarah Churchill (Rachel Weisz), a close confidante of the queen who takes care of the affairs of state for the frail monarch, is quickly taken with Abigail's charisma and takes the girl under her wing.
-Abigail uses this to chum up the queen and become her new girlfriend.
-When Sarah recognizes Abigail's goals, she already has the full confidence of the queen.
-And so a game of intrigue and insanity begins at court, which even the war against France cannot put an end to…
+Although she comes from an aristocratic family, young Abigail Masham (Emma Stone) lives in poor circumstances in 18th century England.
+When she is given the opportunity to work as a servant at the court of Queen Anne (Olivia Colman), she sees it as a chance to restore her former status.
+Lady Sarah Churchill (Rachel Weisz), a close confidante of the Queen's who handles the affairs of state for the frail monarch, is quickly taken with Abigail's charisma and takes the girl under her wing.
+Abigail uses this to ingratiate herself with the Queen and become her new friend.
+By the time Sarah realizes what Abigail's goals are, she already has the full confidence of the quick-tempered queen.
+And so begins a game of intrigue and madness at court, which even the war against France cannot put an end to.

 With his films The Lobster and The Killing of a Sacred Deer, Greek director Yorgos Lanthimos has established himself as a master of non-conformist arthouse cinema.
 His latest work, the costume drama The Favourite, seems almost Maonstream in comparison.
 But only almost.
 Because time and again Lanthimos intersperses scenes that make it impossible to assign the film to a clear category.
 Is it a comedy?
 A farce?
 A drama?
 Or is it a profound portrait of morality?
 Somehow it ends up being a little bit of everything - and yet again, none of them.
 That makes the end result interesting - but also difficult to access.